tensorflow/privacy/tensorflow_privacy/privacy/membership_inference_attack/README.md

-# Membership inference attack functionality
+# Membership inference attack

-The goal is to provide empirical tests of "how much information a machine learning model has remembered about its training data".
-To this end, only the outputs of the model are used (e.g., losses, logits, predictions).
-From those alone, the attacks try to infer whether the corresponding inputs were part of the training set.

-> NOTE: Only the loss values are needed for some examples used during training
-> and some examples that have not been used during training (e.g., some examples
-> from the test set).
-No access to actual input data is needed.
-In case of
-> classification models, one can additionally (or instead of losses) provide
-> logits or output probabilities for stronger attacks.
+A good privacy-preserving model learns from the training data, but doesn't memorize it.
+This library provides empirical tests for measuring potential memorization.

+Technically, the tests build classifiers that infer whether a particular sample was present in the training set.
+The more accurate such classifier is, the more memorization is present and thus the less privacy-preserving the model is.

-The vulnerability of a model is measured via the area under the ROC-curve (`auc`) or via max{|fpr - tpr|} (`advantage`) of the attack classifier.
+The privacy vulnerability (or memorization potential) is measured via the area under the ROC-curve (`auc`) or via max{|fpr - tpr|} (`advantage`) of the attack classifier.
 These measures are very closely related.

+The tests provided by the library are "black box".
+That is, only the outputs of the model are used (e.g., losses, logits, predictions).
+Neither model internals (weights) nor input samples are required.

 ## Highest level -- get attack summary